 Rust-free shine that lasts due to the cast aluminum makeup of the wheels

 Heavy duty truck tires wear and drive a little differently than more traditional tires, with elements such as deeper tread depths, three-ply polyester casings and less space between the blocks of thread (thread void).
-The gross vehicle weight rating of your truck can help you determine which tires are right for you, as well as knowing the max allowable weight.
+The gross vehicle weight rating of your truck can help you determine which tires and wheels are right for you, as well as knowing the max allowable weight.

 Matched and Inflated

-Keeping your tires properly inflated is of critical importance, especially if you’re carrying a load or travelling at interstate speeds.
+Keeping your tires and wheels properly inflated is of critical importance, especially if you’re carrying a load or travelling at interstate speeds.
 Under-inflated tires can cause your tires to heat up and drop your fuel economy significantly.
 Having tires that match is also important to your fuel economy and the overall wear and distance that you get out of your tires.
 Believe it or not, even a slight mismatch can cause problems with your differential—something that is not a cheap part to fix!

-Keeping your tires rotated when they need it and knowing the danger signs to look for such as wobbling or bouncing will help keep you from having a blowout—something that is incredibly dangerous if you’re carrying a load or driving a heavy duty truck.
+Keeping your tires and wheels rotated when they need it and knowing the danger signs to look for such as wobbling or bouncing will help keep you from having a blowout—something that is incredibly dangerous if you’re carrying a load or driving a heavy duty truck.